-South Kingstown Fine Arts Boosters award annual scholarships to students.
+South Kingstown Fine Arts Boostersis a 501(c)3 nonprofit community organization committed to keeping vibrant and sustainable music, theater and art opportunities for K-12 South Kingstown School District students.
+We strive to be strong advocates for the arts in SK schools, offer financial assistance for private lessons and camps, help support the needs of our arts programs, and award graduating arts students through our Senior Scholarship program.
 Three of the scholarship categories are specific to graduating seniors and several smaller scholarships are awarded to students in all grades wishing to continue their study in the arts throughout the calendar year.

 Diane Rebelo Scholarship - Given in honor of an extraordinary teacher who was passionately dedicated to music.
 Graduating seniors intending to pursue music study in college are eligible to apply.